telefonicaid/fiware-orion/doc/manuals/orion-api.md

 ## Multi tenancy

-The Orion Context Broker implements a simple multitenant/multiservice model based and logical database separation, to ease service/tenant based authorization policies provided by other FIWARE components or third party software, e.g. the ones in the FIWARE security framework (PEP proxy, IDM and Access Control).
-This functionality is activated when the `-multiservice` command line option is used.
+Orion Context Broker implements a simple multitenant/multiservice model based and logical database separation, to ease service/tenant based authorization policies provided by other FIWARE components or third party software, e.g. the ones in the FIWARE security framework (PEP proxy, IDM and Access Control).
+This functionality is activated when the `-multiservice` [command line option](admin/cli.md) is used.
 When `-multiservice` is used, Orion uses the `Fiware-Service` HTTP header in the request to identify the service/tenant.
 If the header is not present in the HTTP request, the default service/tenant is used.

 Multitenant/multiservice ensures that the entities/attributes/subscriptions of one service/tenant are *"invisible"* to other services/tentants.
-For example, queryContext on tenantA space will never return entities/attributes from tenantB space.
+For example, `GET /v2/entities` on tenantA space will never return entities from tenantB space.
 This isolation is based on database separation, which [details are described in the Installation and Administration manual](admin/database_admin.md#multiservicemultitenant-database-separation).